 Esophageal spasms are condition where the contractions of the esophagus are uncoordinated, irregular and sometimes the contractions are strong.
-Esophagus is the tube which attaches the stomach to the mouth.
+Generally, the esophagus is the tube which attaches the stomach to the mouth.
 Contractions usually happen is the esophagus which makes food from the mouth to move to the stomach.
-The contractions happen in regular and coordinated rhythm.
+Furthermore, the contractions happen in regular and coordinated rhythm.

 Esophageal spasms prevent the food from entering the stomach and just remains stuck up in the esophagus and this condition is called diffuse esophageal spasm or DES.
-Sometimes spasms travel down the esophagus very strongly in a coordinated manner and this condition is called nutcracker esophagus and the contraction causes severe pain.
-These spasms are like a severe chest pain that last for a few minutes to hours.
+Furthermore, the spasms travel down the esophagus very strongly in a coordinated manner and this condition is called nutcracker esophagus and the contraction causes severe pain.
+In addition, these spasms are like a severe chest pain that last for a few minutes to hours.

 Causes of esophageal spasm